Chuck Zito: Hollywood

 In 2010, Zito filed a $5 million lawsuit against the cable network FX, alleging that he had a development meeting with them in 2006, in which he pitched the idea of an outlaw motorcycle group.
 He alleges that FX blew him off and then stole his idea, which became the FX show Sons of Anarchy.
 On December 11, 2011, a court judgment was ruled against Zito.
 Zito appeared in Sons of Anarchy season 5, as Frankie Diamonds.
 He also appeared in SOA creator Kurt Sutter's Discovery Channel documentary series, Outlaw Empires.

 Personal life

-Zito has a daughter, Lisa, with his ex-wife Kathy.
-His daughter became an entertainment lawyer for Condé Nast in Manhattan.
-In the aftermath of the September 11 attacks of 2001, Zito violated a protective order that prohibited him from contacting Kathy when he made a phone call to his wife and daughter in Manhattan.
-In 2002, he pleaded guilty to violating an order of protection.
-When given a choice by Westchester County Supreme Court Justice Daniel Angiolillo of a year of violence education classes or 15 days in county jail, Zito chose the latter, telling the judge: "...if I'm in a room with a bunch of guys bragging about how they beat their wives, I'm gonna smack someone."
-He served twelve days in jail.
-In 2005, he announced that he and Kathy had stopped trying to reconcile after 30 years of marriage and numerous attempts at reconciling.
-At the time, Zito had not spoken to his daughter Lisa in five years and therefore had never met his two grandchildren.
+Zito has a daughter, Lisa, (who is an entertainment lawyer for Condé Nast in Manhattan) with his ex-wife Kathy.
+He is a supporter of Donald Trump.